Azure/Azure-Verified-Modules/docs/content/usage/quickstart/terraform/_index.md

 - Explore the [**Outputs**](https://registry.terraform.io/modules/Azure/avm-res-keyvault-vault/azurerm/latest?tab=outputs) tab and review each of the outputs that are exported by the AVM module for use by other modules in your deployment.
 - Finally, review the [**Resources**](https://registry.terraform.io/modules/Azure/avm-res-keyvault-vault/azurerm/latest?tab=resources) tab to get a better understanding of the resources defined in the module.

-In our example, we want to deploy a secret in a new Key Vault instance without needing to provide other parameters.
+In this example, your will to deploy a secret in a new Key Vault instance without needing to provide other parameters.
 The AVM Key Vault resource module provides these capabilities and does so with security and reliability being core principles.
 The default settings of the module also apply the recommendations of the Well Architected Framework where possible and appropriate.

-Note how the [**create-key**](https://registry.terraform.io/modules/Azure/avm-res-keyvault-vault/azurerm/latest/examples/create-key) example seems to do what we want to achieve.
+Note how the [**create-key**](https://registry.terraform.io/modules/Azure/avm-res-keyvault-vault/azurerm/latest/examples/create-key) example seems to do what you need to achieve.

 ## Create your new solution using AVM

-Now that you've found the module details, you can use the content from the Terraform Registry to speed up your development in the following ways:
+Now that you have found the module details, you can use the content from the Terraform Registry to speed up your development in the following ways:

 1. Option 1: [Create a solution using AVM module examples](#option-1-create-a-solution-using-avm-module-examples): duplicate a module example and edit it for your needs.
-This is useful if you're starting without any existing infrastructure and need to create supporting resources like resource groups as part of your deployment.
+This is useful if you are starting without any existing infrastructure and need to create supporting resources like resource groups as part of your deployment.
 1. Option 2: [Create a solution by changing the AVM module input values](#option-2-create-a-solution-by-changing-the-avm-module-input-values): add the AVM module to an existing solution that already includes other resources.
 This method requires some knowledge of the resource(s) being deployed so that you can make choices about optional features configured in your solution's version of the module.

 Each deployment method includes a section below so that you can choose the method which best fits your needs.